 —then-Governor Jon Kitzhaber (D)

-Without action by the state legislature, Oregon’s prison population was projected to grow by 2,000 inmates in the next 10 years.
-This growth, fueled mostly by nonviolent offenders, would have cost taxpayers an additional $600 million.
-As prisons consumed a growing share of Oregon's public safety budget, many local programs with a proven track record of preventing crime were suffering from budget shortages.
+Before enactment of H.B.
+3194, Oregon’s prison population was projected to grow by 2,000 inmates over 10 years.
+This growth—fueled mostly by nonviolent offenders—would have cost taxpayers an additional $600 million.
+At the same time, increased state spending on prisons was crowding out funding for local public safety programs with a record of preventing crime.